dsdunn/BYOB/README.md

 # BYOB

 This project is a RESTful api serving information about breweries located in Denver and the beers they produce.
+It was built in one week as part of the coursework for Turing School of Software and Design's Front-End Engineering program.

+## Authors

+* **David Starr Dunn** - *Initial work* - [Github](https://github.com/dsdunn)
+* **Austin Wiedenman** - *Initial work* - [Github](https://github.com/Awiedenman)

 ## Getting Started